Spiced Pineapple Carrot Cake

 Spiced Carrot Cake made with pineapple and coconut

 Carrots have been used in desserts since the Middle Ages because they are somewhat sweet by themselves.
 They were plentiful and easy to obtain and much less costly than sweetener imported from distant lands.
-The Scandanavians are credited with the carrot cake, while Britons made carrot pudding popular in the 1700s.
+The Scandnavians are credited with the carrot cake, while Britons made carrot pudding popular in the 1700s.
 English colonists brought carrots to the New World where they were eaten as a side dish.
 Carrot cake didn’t turn up in American recipes until 1913.
 It wasn’t until the early Sixties that carrot cake and cream cheese frosting were wed.
 In 2005, carrot cake was declared among the top five favorite American desserts.
 One taste of this and you’ll see why!

 The cream cheese frosting is not a sweet frosting and is a perfect complement to the dense cake.
 Beat it a little longer than most frosting to incorporate air into the mix and make it light.
 You can add up to one more cup of confectioner’s sugar to the mix, if you want a sweeter, more firm frosting.
 The recipe also doubles nicely if you decide to layer the carrot cake or make cupcakes.